voostindie/vincents-productivity-suite-for-alfred/README.md

 The iA Writer support in VPS allows you to set up templates for different types of entities.
 Each template consists of a set of property, where the value of each property is a [Liquid template](https://shopify.github.io/liquid/).

-Each note has a title, text, and a set of tags for the note.
+Each note has a filename, title, text, and a set of tags for the note.
 The defaults are shown above.

 You can: